PAINT APPLICATION HELPFUL NOTES

 4. It has been found that using some high-end synthetic paint brushes, with this paint; you may experience issues with the clay bulking up in the brush/roller.
 In our experiences, we have found using a simple horse hair or varnish brush such as a “Master Finish brush” seems to avoid the issues that some synthetic brushes will have.

 5. We recommend that one use a good quality cotton or wool roller (but using a standard roller, you may end up throwing it away when the job is completed).
 Using a very high-quality roller may result in loss of a good roller which was made for oil/latex paints and not high clay paints with plant-based resins, especially if not totally cleaned.

 6. Be sure to adequately prepare the surface before application of paint.

 a) Holes, joint seams or any other repairs to the surface should be properly filled, sanded and textured to match existing surfaces, and should be evenly smoothed prior to applications.

 Note: No paint is designed to cover or mask preparation and/or repair defects on the surface.

 a) This is applicable to pre-painted surfaces where you are changing the color from say a dark color to a lite color.
-The primer technique will help prevent the underlying paints pigments from bleeding through to the new top coat.
+The primer technique will also help prevent the underlying paints pigments from bleeding through to the new top coat.

 9. All new construction requires priming, prior to application of the recommended two evenly and adequately applied coats of paint for proper coverage.
 Refer to #7 for priming.